-A two dimensional boundary element method (BEM) formulation based on an initial strain approach has been successfully implemented for creep problems with variable loads.
-The time hardening and strain hardening creep problems of a square plate and a plate with a circular hole are investigated for primary creep using isoparametric quadratic elements to model the boundary with 3-node boundary elements, and to model the interior domain with 8-node quadrilateral cells.
-The results of the problems are compared with the finite element solutions using MSC.Marc software and the analytical solutions where available and shown to be in good agreement.
+A two dimensional boundary element method (BEM) formulation based on an initial strain approach has been successfully implemented for creep problems using Norton-Bailey creep law.
+The creep problems of a square plate and a plate with a circular hole are investigated for primary and secondary creep using isoparametric quadratic elements to model the boundary with 3-node boundary elements, and to model the interior domain with 8-node quadrilateral cells.
+The results of problems above are compared with the finite element solutions using MSC.Marc software and the analytical solutions where available and shown to be in good agreement.